raphael-group/Multi-GASTON/README.md

 The installation should take less than 10 minutes.

 ## Tutorial
+An example application of Multi-GASTON to VisiumHD data of mouse small intestine can be found in `demo/`.
-Example applications of Multi-Gaston to spatial metabolomics datasets of murine liver and small intestine can be found in https://github.com/raphael-group/MET-MAP, where the method is re-named as Metabolic Topography Mapper, MET-MAP.
+Other example applications of Multi-GASTON (restricted to a single sample) to spatial metabolomics datasets of murine liver and small intestine can also be found in https://github.com/raphael-group/MET-MAP, where the method is re-named as Metabolic Topography Mapper, MET-MAP (Samarah, L.Z., Zheng, C., Xing, X. et al. Spatial metabolic gradients in the liver and small intestine.
+Nature 648, 182–190 (2025). https://doi.org/10.1038/s41586-025-09616-5).

 ## Software dependencies
 * torch (=2.0.0)